 Even if a person has multiple citizenship, it is not permissible to reimburse contributions if the person is a citizen of one or more contracting states.
 In cases of such multiple nationality, all of the countries concerned must be non-contracting states in order for reimbursement to be permissible.

-This applies to the countries under the EEA Agreement www.tr.is.
+This applies to the countries under the EEA Agreement further information.

-Iceland has also signed international agreements with other states, and the State Social Insurance Administration also sees to communications with comparable related agencies in other countries www.tr.is.
+Iceland has also signed international agreements with other states, and the Social Insurance Administration also sees to communications with comparable related agencies in other countries further information.

 Earned rights are preserved for the fund or funds you have paid into.
 When the time comes for pension payments, you must apply for them.